QubesOS/qubes-doc/user/templates/templates.md

 ## Uninstalling

 To remove a template, the graphical `Qube Manager` (Qubes Menu > Qubes Tools > Qube Manager) may be used.
 Right-click the template to be uninstalled and click "Delete qube" to begin removal.
+If no issues are found, a dialog box will request the template's name be typed as a final confirmation.
+Upon completion, the template will be deleted.

 Alternatively, to remove a template via the command line in dom0:
 ```